-Hon Steven Miles - Deputy Premier, Minister for State Development, Infrastructure, Local Government and Planning and Minister Assisting the Premier on Olympics Infrastructure
+Hon Steven Miles - Deputy Premier, Minister for State Development, Infrastructure, Local Government and Planning and Minister Assisting the Premier on Olympic and Paralympic Games Infrastructure

 Steven Miles is Queensland’s Deputy Premier and Minister for State Development, Infrastructure, Local Government and Planning.